Muhammad Ali Jinnah: Illness and death

 From the 1930s, Jinnah suffered from tuberculosis; only his sister and a few others close to him were aware of his condition.
 Jinnah believed public knowledge of his lung ailments would hurt him politically.
 In a 1938 letter, he wrote to a supporter that "you must have read in the papers how during my tours ...
 I suffered, which was not because there was anything wrong with me, but the irregularities [of the schedule] and over-strain told upon my health".
 Many years later, Mountbatten stated that if he had known Jinnah was so physically ill, he would have stalled, hoping Jinnah's death would avert partition.
 Fatima Jinnah later wrote, "even in his hour of triumph, the Quaid-e-Azam was gravely ill ...
 He worked in a frenzy to consolidate Pakistan.
 And, of course, he totally neglected his health ..."
-Jinnah worked with a tin of Craven "A" cigarettes at his desk, of which he had smoked 50 or more a day for the previous 30 years, as well as a box of Cuban cigars.
+Jinnah was a heavy smoker who worked with a tin of Craven "A" cigarettes at his desk, of which he had smoked 50 or more a day for the previous 30 years, as well as a box of Cuban cigars.
 As his health got worse, he took longer and longer rest breaks in the private wing of Government House in Karachi, where only he, Fatima and the servants were allowed.
 In June 1948, he and Fatima flew to Quetta, in the mountains of Balochistan, where the weather was cooler than in Karachi.
 He could not completely rest there, addressing the officers at the Command and Staff College saying, "you, along with the other Forces of Pakistan, are the custodians of the life, property and honour of the people of Pakistan."
 He returned to Karachi for the 1 July opening ceremony for the State Bank of Pakistan, at which he spoke.
-A reception by the Canadian trade commissioner that evening in honour of Dominion Day was the last public event he attended.
+A reception by the Canadian trade commissioner that evening in honour of Canada's Dominion Day was the last public event he attended.